 There are four classrooms, each with outside access.
-We have a computerised library and a 'Learning Loft' which has recently been developed to provide an interactive learning environment for the children.
+We have a computerised library and a 'Learning Loft', which has recently been developed to provide an interactive learning environment for the children.

-Laughton Community Primary School is the Lead School for the Ringmer Alliance.
-We work closely with RCC, Ringmer, Blackboys, Framfield, East Hoathly, Chiddingly, Alfriston and Firle Primary Schools on shared objectives and support in learning and teaching.
-We are committed to providing opportunities for the children in our Alliance so that they can gain valuable experiences in their learning and become confident and successful individuals.
+Laughton Community Primary School is in the Ringmer Alliance.
+We work closely with Ringmer, Blackboys, Framfield, East Hoathly, Chiddingly, Alfriston and Firle Primary Schools on shared objectives and support in learning as well as take part in opportunities offered by Kings Academy Ringmer.
+We are also a strategic partner school with the Newick Teaching School Group.
+We are committed to providing opportunities for the children in our Alliance so that they can gain valuable experiences in their learning and become confident and successful individuals in school.
+Since September 2016 we have been working in partnership with Firle Church of England Primary School, sharing resources, School Business Manager and Headteacher.
+The staff work together on planning the curriculum, moderating outcomes and providing new opportunities to engage children in their learning.